addyosmani/backbone-fundamentals/index.md

         }
     });

-    // create the master router
+    // Create the master router
     new (Backbone.Router.extend(handlers));

 ### Using NodeJS to handle pushState